Our Common Cause:

 • Helping commoners to access funding through a series of events – ELM Readiness

-The way we’re improving heritage and nature on commons includes: trailing new methods of Molina, Natural Flood Management, Whinchat monitoring and management, Spring Mire and Peat Restoration, Protecting Scheduled Ancient monuments and Improving bracken management for birds, butterflies and commoning systems.
+The way we improved heritage and nature on commons includes: trialing new methods of Molina, Natural Flood Management, Whinchat monitoring and management, Spring Mire and Peat Restoration, Protecting Scheduled Ancient monuments and Improving bracken management for birds, butterflies and commoning systems.

-We’re also working hard to reconnect the public with the natural and cultural heritage of common land.
-In recent months we’ve enabled 480 families to complete the John Muir Award on commons, had whole communities working on species monitoring and ran many public events.
+We also worked hard to reconnect the public with the natural and cultural heritage of common land.
+We enabled 480 families to complete the John Muir Award on commons, had whole communities working on species monitoring and ran many public events.

-The project is backed by a partnership of 25 organisations.
+The project was backed by a partnership of 25 organisations.

 Cumbria Wildlife Trust, Dartmoor Commoners’ Council, Dartmoor National Park Authority, Devon Wildlife Trust, Duchy of Cornwall, Dartmoor Preservation Association, Federation of Cumbria Commoners, Foundation for Common Land, Friends of the Lake District, Heather Trust, Lake District National Park Authority, Moorland Association, National Farmers’ Union, Millichope Foundation, National Sheep Association, National Trust, Natural England, Open Spaces Society, RSPB, Shropshire Hills AONB Partnership, Shropshire Wildlife Trust, South West Water, Yorkshire Dales National Park Authority, Yorkshire Dales Millennium Trust, Yorkshire Wildlife Trust, University of Cumbria.